-Primary source of information on early KGB work in Germany is Petr Deryabin, who was assigned to the State Security Headquarters desk responsible for CE work in Germany from May 1952 to September 1953.
-He read the Headquarters file on the Gehlen Organization in July 1952 and has stated that as of that date there were Soviet agents in the field bases but no evidence of a Soviet agent in the Gehlen Headquarters; however, we cannot rule out the possibility that there may have existed restricted files to which he had no access.
-Ernst Worm, a Gehlen Headquarters officer working on Czech operations, came under very strong suspicion of being an agent for some Eastern service in the fall of 1952.
+Primary source of information on early KGB work in Germany is Petr Deryabin who was assigned to the State Security Headquarters desk responsible for CE work in Germany from May 1952 to September 1953.
+He read the Headquarters file on the Gehlen Organization in July 1952 and has stated that as of that date there were Soviet agents in the field bases but no evidence of a Soviet agent in the Gehlen headquarters; however, we cannot rule out the possibility that there may have existed restricted files to which he had no access.
+Ernst WORM, a Gehlen Headquarters officer working on Czech operations, came under very strong suspicion of being an agent for some Eastern service in the Fall of 1952.

-The GV stands for General Vertretung -- General Representation.
+The GV stands for GeneralVerwaltung--General

+Alministration.
 The "L" is an arbitrary designation.

-of mutual aid society of ex-SS and SD personnel for selfprotection and professional advancement.
-This group was particularly susceptible both to simple blackmail and to the somewhat more complicated appeals of revenge or vindication.
-It was through this base, GV"L", that the Felfe operation was launched.
+erserig Suite and the here particularly susceptible both to simple blackmail and to the somewhat more complicated appeals of revenge or vindication.
+It was through this base, GV"L", that one of the most able and tenacious staff penetrations of the Gehlen Organization was launched.